haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 ## haddock3-unpack

 The `haddock3-unpack` CLI is the opposite of the `haddock3-clean` one.
-It takes a haddock3 run directory as input (or the output directory of a module), and uncompress archives found within.
+It takes a haddock3 run directory as input (or the output directory of a module), and uncompresses any archived file.

 This CLI can be especially useful when your run has been archived, but you would like to open a PDB file using a molecular viewer.